kevinmeehanofficial/LLM-Data-Cleanup/README.md

 This repository contains a set of scripts designed to facilitate the data-cleaning process for training Large Language Models (LLMs).
 Clean and high-quality data is crucial for the successful training of language models, and these scripts aim to streamline the data preparation steps.

+The long-term goal of this repository is to create a single open-source project that anyone can easily use to process preprocess and improve data for Large Language Model training.

-Note: I am using these scripts to prepare data for training Financial Service LLM Models, but they could be applied for any use case.
-Also, I am keeping this repository fluid and efficient, so scripts are each designed for a specific task and can be hacked away and combined however you want.
+Note: I am keeping this repository fluid and efficient, so scripts are each designed for a specific task and can be hacked away and combined however you want.
 View the scripts each as a foundational tool.

 ### Getting Started